 Even so, bombers and larger radar aircraft like the E-8C, especially when supported by KC-135 tankers, offer significantly more time on station when operating from state-side bases compared to fighters or attack aircraft.
 As part of their increasing close air support role, both the B-1B and B-52H now carry the same kind of targeting pods as those smaller Air Force aircraft, as well.

 On top of that, there has been a push to revitalize the anti-ship and maritime interdiction roles for American bombers.
-This is especially true in light of growing operational demands in the Western Pacific with a particular eye towards countering Chinese claims in regions such as the South China Sea.
+This is especially true in light of growing operational demands

 In June 2014, the Air Force revealed that it had tested the AN/ASQ-236 Dragon’s Eye active electronically-scanned radar pod on a B-52 bomber, specifically focusing on improving its ability to find and track hostile ships.
 More recently, earlier in August 2017, a B-1 successfully fired an AGM-158C Long Range Anti-Ship Missile (LRASM), demonstrating its own expanding maritime capability.